Skip to main content

 • n-3 class: linolenic acid (18:3 n-3, or 18:3Δ9,12,15) is a biosynthetic precursor of eicosapentaenoic acid (EPA, 20:5 n-3 or 20:5Δ5,8,11,14,17) and to a much smaller extent, docosahexaenoic acid (DHA, 22:6 n-3 or 22:6Δ4,7,10,13,16,19).

-These two fatty acids are essential since mammals cannot introduce double bonds in fatty acids beyond carbon 9.
-These essential precursor fatty acids are substrates for intracellular enzymes such as elongases and desaturases (to produce 20:4 n-6, 20:5 n-3, and 22:6 n-3 fatty acids), and beta-oxidation type enzymes in the endoplasmic reticulum and another organelle, the peroxisome.
+These two fatty acids are essential because mammals cannot introduce double bonds beyond carbon 9.
+These essential precursor fatty acids are substrates for intracellular enzymes such as elongases and desaturases (to produce 20:4 n-6, 20:5 n-3, and 22:6 n-3 fatty acids), as well as beta-oxidation-type enzymes in the endoplasmic reticulum and another organelle, the peroxisome.
 The peroxisome is involved in the oxidative metabolism of straight-chain and branched fatty acids, peroxide metabolism, and cholesterol/bile salt synthesis.
 Animals fed diets high in plant 18:2(n-6) fats accumulate 20:4(n-6) fatty acids in their tissues, while those fed diets high in plant 18:3(n-3) accumulate 22:6(n-3).
 Animals fed diets high in fish oils accumulate 20:5 (EPA) and 22:6 (DHA) at the expense of 20:4(n-6).

-Many studies support the claim that diets high in fish containing abundant ω-3 fatty acids, particularly EPA and DHA, reduce inflammation and cardiovascular disease. ω-3 fatty acids are abundant in high-oil fish (salmon, tuna, sardines) and lower in cod, flounder, snapper, shark, and tilapia.
+Many studies support the claim that diets high in fish, which are rich in ω-3 fatty acids, particularly EPA and DHA, reduce inflammation and cardiovascular disease. ω-3 fatty acids are abundant in high-oil fish (salmon, tuna, sardines) and lower in cod, flounder, snapper, shark, and tilapia.

-Some suggest that contrary to images of early hominids as hunters and scavengers of meat, human brain development might have required the consumption of fish, which is highly enriched in arachidonic and docosahexaenoic acids.
+Some suggest that, contrary to images of early hominids as meat hunters and scavengers, human brain development might have required the consumption of fish, which is highly enriched in arachidonic and docosahexaenoic acids.
 The brain contains lipids that are highly enriched in these two fatty acids.
-These fatty acids are necessary for the proper development of the human brain and in adults.
+These fatty acids are necessary for the proper development of the human brain.
 Deficiencies in these might contribute to ADHD, dementia, and dyslexia.
 These fatty acids are essential in the diet.
-The mechanism for the protective effects of n-3 fatty acids in health will be explored later in the course when we discuss prostaglandin synthesis and signal transduction.
+The mechanisms underlying the protective effects of n-3 fatty acids on health will be explored later in the course, when we discuss prostaglandin synthesis and signal transduction.

 Aggregates of Fatty Acids in Aqueous Solution: Micelles

 Structure determines both properties and function.
 It should be evident that free, unesterified fatty acids are very (but not completely) insoluble in water.
-When added to water, they saturate the solution at very low concentrations and then undergo a phase separation to produce aggregates called micelles.
-The micelle structure formed from dodecyl sulfate, a common detergent with a sulfate instead of a carboxylate head group, is shown below.
+When added to water, they saturate the solution at very low concentrations, then undergo phase separation to form aggregates called micelles.
+The micelle structure of dodecyl sulfate, a common detergent with a sulfate head group instead of a carboxylate, is shown below.
 All the nonpolar Cs and Hs of the long alkyl chains are "buried" and are not exposed to water, whereas the sulfate head groups are solvent-exposed.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of image